Robert-van-Engelen/Forth500/manual.md

 The `N>R` and `NR>` words move _+n_+1 cells, including the cell _+n_.
 For example `2 N>R ...
 NR> DROP` moves 2+1 cells to the return stack and back, then dropping the restored 2.
 Effectively the same as executing `2>R ...
 2R>`.

 Note: `N>R` and `NR>` move _+n_ _mod_ 128 cells max as a precaution.

 Care must be taken to prevent return stack imbalences when a colon definition exits.
 The return stack pointer must be restored to the original state when the colon definition started before the colon definition exits.

-The maximum depth of the return stack in Forth500 is 256 bytes to hold up to 128 cells or 128 calls to secondaries.

 "Caller cancelling" is possible with `R>DROP` to remove a return address: